jpype-project/jpype/doc/userguide.rst

   as ``jarray[4][2]`` rather than NumPy like multidimensional access.

 Get Slice
-  Arrays can be accessed using a slice as would a Python list.
+  Arrays can be accessed using a slice like a Python list.
   The slice operator is  ``[start:stop:step]``.
 It should be noted that array slice are in fact views to the original array and thus any alteration to the slice will affect the original array.
 Array slices are clones when